Home Latest PDF of SAA-C03: AWS Certified Solutions Architect - Associate

 - Selecting an appropriate DR strategy to meet business requirements

-- Using AWS services that Improve the reliability of legacy applications and applications not built for the cloud
+- Using AWS services that Strengthen the reliability of legacy applications and applications not built for the cloud

 - when application changes are not possible